narendnp/goober/README.md

 > Make sure you have correct CUDA version for your GPU defined on the `pyproject.toml` file before running `uv sync`.
 For more information, go [here](https://pytorch.org/get-started/locally/).

 ### 2. Install FFmpeg
-Download and install FFmpeg for your operating system:
+You can skip this step if you already have FFmpeg installed and configured on your system's PATH.

 **Windows**:
 - Download the library [here](https://ffmpeg.org/download.html)